overture-stack/website/markdown/documentation/ego/user-guide/api.md

 - Click the **Application** tab in your browser's developer tools.
 - On the left-hand side, navigate to **Local Storage** and select the Ego Admin UI URL.
-- Locate the `user-token value`, which contains your Ego JWT.
+- Locate the `user-token`, which contains your Ego JWT.

 ![Entity](../assets/local-storage.png 'Local Storage')